JRose117/SEI-Project-2/README.md

 Another challenge was getting our YouTube videos to embed.
 We wanted to embed them because an embedded video looks better than YouTube links, and it also meant that the user would be encouraged to stay on our page.

-We used Slice() to take the last 11 characters from the end of the youtube URLs
+We used Slice() to take the last 11 characters from the end of the YouTube URLs

 ![](./ReadMeImages/10.png)